stashapp/stash/README.md

 https://stashapp.cc

-**Stash is a Go app which organizes and serves your porn.**
+**Stash is a locally hosted web-based app written in Go which organizes and serves your porn.**

 See a demo [here](https://vimeo.com/275537038) (password is stashapp).

-An in-app manual is available, and the manual pages can be viewed [here](https://github.com/stashapp/stash/tree/develop/ui/v2.5/src/docs/en).
+* It can gather information about movies in your collection from the internet, and is extensible through the use of community-built plugins.
+* It supports a wide variety of both video and image formats
+* It provides statistics about performers, views, studios and other things.

+You can [watch a demo video] (https://vimeo.com/275537038)to see it in action (password is stashapp).

+For further information you can [read the in-app manual](https://github.com/stashapp/stash/tree/develop/ui/v2.5/src/docs/en).

+# Installing stash

 # Docker install

 Follow [this README.md in the docker directory.](docker/production/README.md)

-# Bare-metal Install
+# Pre-Compiled Binaries

 Stash supports macOS, Windows, and Linux.
 Download the [latest release here](https://github.com/stashapp/stash/releases).